DaveTanKY/IDAssignment2/README.md

 # Features Left to implement

 Some additional features i would like to impliment is the adding of links to bookstores to purchase the various books in the series.

+I would also like to add links to the different movies that users can purchase

 # Technologies Used
 I used javascript to retrieve information from the API